JasonWu00/List_inArraySlots/README.md

 # List_inArraySlots
-## Collaborative repository between Jason Wu and Kelvin Ng.
+## Collaborative repository between Jason Wu and Kelvin Ng
 This repository is made for hw4D.

 List_inArraySlots class